AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 * SITES-22948: Remove commerce references in foundation content for AEM CS
 * SITES-22141: [Content Fragments] SegmentNotFoundException from CFM ModelChangeRepositoryImpl after OnRC
 * SITES-21893: Image Cropping Issue on Author Instance
-* SITES-21788: Display NOTE in CF and CF model editor when uiSchema is enabled for the model
+* SITES-21788: [Content Fragments] Display NOTE in CF and CF model editor when uiSchema is enabled for the model
 * SITES-21688: MSM rollout does not update experience fragment (XF) path on live copy pages
 * SITES-21659: Return full name of user creating/modifying/replicating a Model resource
 * SITES-21609: OpenAPI endpoint to migrate content fragment(s) from one model to the other